Adrian van Kaam: Life

 In 1954, Van Kaam was sent to teach faith formation at Duquesne University, a Spiritan university in Pittsburgh, Pennsylvania.
 Upon arrival, however, he discovered that he was being asked to replace a deceased psychology professor.
 He had no background in psychology, so he was sent to obtain a degree in the subject.
 Travelling throughout the United States, he would study the subject under both Carl Rogers and Erik Erikson.
 Van Kaam earned a doctorate in philosophy from Case Western Reserve University, writing his dissertation on "The Experience of Really Feeling Understood by a Person."
 He became an American citizen shortly afterward.

-He then began his teaching career at Duquesne.
+Van Kaam then began his teaching career at Duquesne.
 After an accrediting agency objected to his courses, which combined psychology and religion with a "phenomenological air", Van Kaam returned to his background in spiritual direction in 1963.
 The university created the "Institute of Man," later renamed the Institute of Formative Spirituality, as a venue for Van Kaam's unique approach.
-The institute would have a role in the post-Vatican II "reshaping" of Catholic spirituality.
+The institute would have a role in the post–Vatican II "reshaping" of Catholic spirituality.

 In 1980, he suffered a near fatal heart attack but continued writing and working.
 He founded the Epiphany Association in 1988 in an effort to bring Catholic spirituality to lay people.
 The Institute of Formative Spirituality was closed in 1995 due to financial reasons, and Van Kaam, with the assistance of a colleague, Dr. Susan Muto, continued his work with the Epiphany Association in the Pittsburgh neighborhood of Beechview.
 He received an honorary Doctorate of Christian Letters from the Franciscan University of Steubenville in 1994.

 Van Kaam retired to the Spiritan priests' retirement home in Bethel Park in 2004.
 He died on November 17, 2007, in the nursing home of the Little Sisters of the Poor in Pittsburgh's North Side, and was buried in Queen of Heaven Cemetery in Peters Township, Pennsylvania.